Stanley Graham: Manhunt and death

 Returning the next evening to discover three members of the Home Guard in his house, Graham opened fire and killed home guardsmen Richard "Maxie" Coulson and Gregory Hutchison in a gunfight.
 During that engagement, he was wounded in the right shoulder.

 The ensuing manhunt was the biggest in New Zealand history.
 It was overseen by Commissioner of Police Denis Cummings.
 More than 100 New Zealand Police and several hundred New Zealand Army and Home Guard personnel searched the area for Graham for 12 days, with orders to shoot on sight if they found Graham armed.

 On 10 October, both of Graham's Winchester rifles and 800 rounds of ammunition were discovered.
 Blood was discovered on one of the rifles, suggesting he had been wounded.

 In the next few days, Graham's blood-soaked shirt and the .303 rifle he had stolen earlier were recovered, and after 9 October, he was sighted numerous times by home guardsmen and civilians and, on at least three occasions, was fired upon whilst attempting to return to his home or simply walking in its vicinity.
 On at least two occasions, cattle on nearby farms were found slashed or shot, and on at least one occasion, a dead heifer was found with meat taken from it.

 On 17 October, a farmhouse belonging to Henry Growcott, a childhood friend of Graham's, was broken into and food was taken.

 On 20 October, parties of police were positioned around his home, expecting Graham to return to the Growcott farm.
 In the middle of the night, after being spotted by two police constables and a local civilian carrying his rifle and ammunition belts, an injured Graham was shot by Auckland Constable James D'Arcy Quirke with a .303 rifle from a distance of 25 metres as he crawled through a patch of scrub.
 After being shot, he was surrounded by almost a hundred police and army personnel, reportedly telling one of them that he "could have shot some more".
-He died the following morning at approximately 5:25 a.m. at Westland Hospital, Hokitika, the same hospital where Constable Best had succumbed to his injuries.
+He died the following morning at approximately 5:25 a.m. at Westland Hospital, Hokitika, the same hospital where Constable Best had died from his injuries.
 He was buried at Hokitika Cemetery.
 Constable Quirke reported that Graham told him he was intending to give up that night.

 Later that month, the Graham property was burnt to the ground and Mrs Graham and her children left the area.